uhop/stream-chain/README.md

 [![devDependencies][dev-deps-image]][dev-deps-url]
 [![NPM version][npm-image]][npm-url]

-`stream-chain` creates a chain of object mode transform streams out of regular functions, asynchronous functions, generator functions, and existing [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) and [Duplex](https://nodejs.org/api/stream.html#stream_class_stream_duplex) object mode streams, while properly handling [backpressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/).
-The resulting chain is represented as a `Duplex` stream, which can be combined with other streams the usual way.
-It eliminates a boilerplate helping to concentrate on functionality without losing the performance.
+`stream-chain` creates a chain of streams out of regular functions, asynchronous functions, generator functions, and existing streams, while properly handling [backpressure](https://nodejs.org/en/docs/guides/backpressuring-in-streams/).
+The resulting chain is represented as a [Duplex](https://nodejs.org/api/stream.html#stream_class_stream_duplex) stream, which can be combined with other streams the usual way.
+It eliminates a boilerplate helping to concentrate on functionality without losing the performance especially make it easy to build object mode data processing pipelines.

 Originally `stream-chain` was used internally with [stream-fork](https://www.npmjs.com/package/stream-fork) and [stream-json](https://www.npmjs.com/package/stream-json) to create flexible data processing pipelines.